ncatlab/nlab-content/pages/3/1/7/6/6713/content.md

 * all vertices where three internal edges meet by the multiplication operation

-* and all points where an internal edge hits a moundary by the corresponding [[action]] morphism
+* and all points where an internal edge hits a boundary by the corresponding [[action]] morphism

 * and finally evaluating the resulting [[string diagram]] in $\mathcal{C}$.